Record 4 Million Robots On Factory Floors Worldwide

 (1,657 units, +31%).

-, industrial robot installations increased by 51% to 3,830 units in 2023.
+In the UK , industrial robot installations increased by 51% to 3,830 units in 2023.
 Investment was driven by installations in the automotive industry, mainly for assembly tasks.
-The Americas

 Robot installations in the Americas